 If you have chronic hives — or chronic urticaria — welts appear for up to six weeks at a time.
 In more severe cases, chronic hives can last for years.

-Hives typically go away within 48 hours, unless you’ve developed a chronic case of urticaria.
-Chronic urticaria can last or recur for up to six weeks at a time.
-Find out 15 ways to get rid of hives.
+Hives typically go away within a few days unless you’ve developed a chronic case of urticaria.
+Learn 15 ways to get rid of hives.

 If you have a known allergy, you can do the following to prevent hives: